Creston News Advertiser

-The Creston News Advertiser is a daily newspaper in Creston, Iowa, United States.
+The Creston News Advertiser is an online newspaper in Creston, Iowa, United States, and is printed three days a week.

 History

 The newspaper was started by Frank B. Thayer and Joel R. Hill, a Kansas City banker, in 1928 as a result of the merger of two newspapers, the Creston Evening News and the Creston Daily Advertiser.
 Creston Evening News was founded as a weekly in 1879 and began daily circulation in 1881.
 The Creston News Advertiser was purchased by Shaw Media in 1946.
 The paper ever since has managed by a subsidiary called Creston Publishing Company.
 The company has also published the Fontanelle Observer and the Adair County Free Press since 2017.